 Tasted three times - last time in November 2015.
 In May 2008, when tasted blind in Copenhagen, against Lafite 2005, Latour 2005 and several wines from Italy and Chile - so-called Berlin tasting, was impressive.
 Black, red-coloured wine, dusty blackcurrants on the nose and palate, very sophisticated, fabulous length and outstanding balance.
 Elegant, not exceptionally concentrated, but incredibly well-knitted.
 My initial impression was 100% Bordeaux because of this wine's elegance and complexity; my guess was Lafite 2005.
 It turned out to be Mouton Rothschild 2005, and I was impressed because it tasted much better than out of the barrel in April 2006.
 In November 2015, it was a wonderful experience with grated chocolate and cocoa on the nose, perfectly ripe grapes, sophisticated and sublime wine.
 Its best appearance yet, imho.

 Tasted in April 2009.
 Fabulously aromatic nose of blackcurrants and cherries, stunning structure, richness and length.
 Utterly impressive stuff.

 Tasted twice - last time in March 2010.
 Consistent notes.
 Still a baby!
 Enormous intensity, depth, length and concentration.
 Unbelievable effort!

 1999 MOUTON ROTHSCHILD 92p

-Tasted in June 2015 during lunch at BPDR booth in Vinexpo.
-Shows its age with truffles, great elegance and finesse, well-balanced with very slight dry tones on the finish.
+Tasted in June 2015 during lunch at the BPDR booth in Vinexpo.
+It shows its age with truffles, great elegance and finesse and is well-balanced with very slight dry tones on the finish.
 Splendid wine-work.

 1988 MOUTON ROTHSCHILD 94p